Saumyaa65/AI-Project_AIF208/README.md

-# Human Detection for Trespassing Prevention (AI-Project AIF208)
+# Human Detection for Trespassing Prevention

 This repository hosts an **Artificial Intelligence project** specifically designed for **human detection to prevent trespassing**.
 It leverages the cutting-edge **YOLOv8 (You Only Look Once)** model, trained on a custom dataset to accurately identify human presence in surveillance or monitored areas.